-- If just the recruitment trigger is reached (Sub-Option B.1) NSTC would conduct a full stock assessment update with projections. - If just the temperature trigger is reached (Sub-Option B.2) Section would consider running winter sampling program as soon as possible with size sorting grates removed to capture recruitment information. - If recruitment and temperature triggers are not reached, but recruitment is above the 20th percentile of the reference period for two consecutive years and both surveys remain online (Sub-Option B.1) Section would consider running winter sampling program as soon as possible with size sorting grates removed to capture recruitment information. - If recruitment and temperature triggers are both reached (Sub-Option B.1 and B.2) NSTC would conduct a full stock assessment update with projections.
+- If just the recruitment trigger is reached NSTC will conduct a full stock assessment update with projections. - If just the temperature trigger is reached Section will consider running winter sampling program as soon as possible with size sorting grates removed to capture recruitment information. - If recruitment and temperature triggers are not reached, but recruitment is above the 20th percentile of the reference period for two out of three years and both surveys remain online Section will consider running winter sampling program as soon as possible with size sorting grates removed to capture recruitment information. - If recruitment and temperature triggers are both reached NSTC will conduct a full stock assessment update with projections.
 The Section may choose to also run the winter sampling program with the size sorting grates removed, if desired.